Coronavirus: Hospitals plan to cancel operations if needed

 "When elective operating stops, we suddenly have access to a large number of anaesthetic machines, which function as support machines or ventilators, plus the staff that would normally be using them."

-If that happened it would be a scenario that was "way past business as usual" and like nothing that had ever been done before in New Zealand, Dr Stapleton said.
+If that happened it would be a scenario that was "way past business as usual" and like nothing that had ever been done before in New Zealand, Stapleton said.

 Steve Kirby, who chairs the College of Critical Care Nurses, said nurses were getting extra training and being asked to consider leave carefully so they could be available if needed.